UeberallGebannt/Quartzite/README.md

-Travertine
+Quartzite
 =========

-Travertine is Waterfall with additional protocols.
-Waterfall is a fork of the well-known [BungeeCord](https://github.com/SpigotMC/BungeeCord) server teleportation suite.
+Quartzite is Travertine with but with some new features.
+[Travertine](https://github.com/PaperMC/Travertine/) is Waterfall with additional protocols.
+[Waterfall](https://github.com/PaperMC/Waterfall/) is a fork of the well-known [BungeeCord](https://github.com/SpigotMC/BungeeCord) server teleportation suite.

 Waterfall focuses on three main areas: